-September is National Preparedness Month, which means it’s time to prepare for any disaster at home, in the office, or the community.
-Sponsored by Ready.gov, this year’s theme is “A Lasting Legacy.”
+September is National Preparedness Month, which means it’s time to prepare for any disaster at home, in the office, or in the community.
+Sponsored by Ready.gov, this year’s theme is “Preparing for Older Adults.”

 According to the AICPA, 60% of Americans believe a natural disaster may impact them within 3 to 5 years.
 With almost every corner of the country susceptible to a disastrous event, it’s better to be prepared than to be caught in a dangerous situation.

-The team here at LifeSecure wants to help, so we put together four ways to prepare during National Preparedness Month.
+The team at LifeSecure wants to help you with these four ways to prepare during National Preparedness Month.

-4 Ways to Protect Your Legacy During Preparedness Month 2022
+4 Ways to Prepare as an Older Adult During Preparedness Month 2023

 1. Make A Plan

-When an emergency hits, thinking of an effective plan is challenging when your mind is racing with many other thoughts.
+When an emergency hits, thinking of an effective plan is challenging when your mind races with many other thoughts.
 Save yourself time and stress by thinking ahead and making an emergency plan.

 Emergency kits can be the difference between life and death.
-Whether stranded on the road or caught in a hurricane, you need to be sure that you have supplies to support you and your family through the entire event and recovery.
-Plan to have enough supplies for each household member, including any pets.
+Whether stranded on the road or caught in a hurricane, you need to be sure you have supplies to support you and your family through the entire event and recovery—plan to have enough supplies for each household member, including any pets.

 To avoid the stress and difficulty of buying each piece of equipment individually, LifeSecure put together various emergency kits for different situations.
 Since we’ve started building emergency kits, LifeSecure has saved over 1,000,000 lives.